CiottiGiorgio/Algorand-Wallet-Manager/README.md

 # Algorand Wallet Manager

-## Disclaimer
-This application is still in development and is not to be considered ready for users yet

 ### Description
 This Python application is a graphic interface for the user who owns or has access to an Algorand node and would like to issue operations through a GUI rather than CLI.